canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 ### Disadvantages
 - Need to carefully address multiple potential race condition.
+- On removal, if we remove the snaps, then we won't have any snaps installed until the other app gets an update-status.
+But if we keep the snap, then we'd have an orphaned revision lingering.

 ### Some considerations to be taken into account when implementing this solution